 Holiday parties are a staple in many elementary school classrooms.
 The right Valentine's Day party games can turn the traditional classroom party into something spectacular and fun.
 There are many fun activities that will appeal to kids of all ages and perhaps even the adults.

-There are many different types of games that can be used for a Valentine's Day classroom party.
-Popular options include:
+There are many types of games that can be used for a Valentine's Day classroom party.
+Try out these fun Valentine's games for preschoolers.

 - Broken Heart Puzzles: Teachers can easily make simple puzzles from heart shapes and students can work together or as individuals to mend their "broken heart" first.